There are 30+ different podcast hosting companies (both free and paid) and new ones that come on the scene all the time.

 Each has its pros and cons.
 You’ll find more details about each company above.

 Pricing tends to vary depending on which company you go with, how many episodes you produce, and how many downloads you get.

 There are services that are cheaper and more expensive, but we have found most people don’t spend more than $29/month.

-Yes, but we don’t recommend free podcast hosting.
+Yes, but we don’t recommend free podcast hosting for most people.

 When something is “free” that means your personal data is usually the product.
 Or maybe the business isn’t sustainable.